awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-cmaf-include-streams.md

    + \(Optional\) For **Min video bitrate**, enter the minimum bitrate \(in bits per second\) that video tracks must meet to be available for playback from this endpoint\.
    + \(Optional\) For **Max video bitrate**, enter the maximum bitrate \(in bits per second\) that video tracks can have to be available for playback from this endpoint\.

      The minimum and maximum values take into account only the video bitrates\.
-If the video bitrate is *below the minimum* specified rate, it is *not* included in the output, regardless of the sum of the bitrates for other tracks\.
+If the video bitrate is *below the minimum* specified rate, it's *not* included in the output, regardless of the sum of the bitrates for other tracks\.
 Likewise, if the video bitrate is *below the maximum *specified rate, it *is* included in the output, regardless of the sum of the bitrates for other tracks\.